nia-00/UCF_REU_SmartHome_2021/Data/README.md

 The [Simulation_Data](https://github.com/nia-00/UCF_REU_SmartHome_2021/tree/main/Data/Simulation_Data) folder contains all the data we have collected from the house when running simulations.
-There is a subfolder for the separate sensor and actuator readings and a subfolder for the cleaned combine data files we will use for our machine learning algorithms.
+There is a subfolder for the separate sensor and actuator readings and a subfolder for the cleaned combined data files we will use for our machine learning algorithms.
+The sensor and motor output files are combined using their timestamps.
+The sensor readings and motor states that happen in the same time range are combined into one line, so there are some times that are repeated for both sensor readings and motor readings.
+This is because these data points are collected at different time intervals.
+There may be multiple sensor readings for one state of the house and multiple states for one sensor reading.

 The [Stabilization](https://github.com/nia-00/UCF_REU_SmartHome_2021/tree/main/Data/Stabilization) folder contains the stabilization data collected for each of our appliances.
 This data is used to find the temperature and humidity limitations of